msgpo/Xiret/README.md

 # Xiret
 This program was written as the Windows Experience Index UI was removed in Windows 8.1.
-Version 1 of this application was never published as open-source.
+Many applications that imitate the experience index either **a.** Do not work properly, or **b.** Have many adverts, so I created something **stable** and **free**.
+Version 1 of this project was never published as open-source.

 ## Key features
  - Clean and friendly UI